 I have found a way for people to save and invest cheaply and flexibly.
 All that remains is to get your psychology handled.
 This is simple, but not easy.
 You have to train your brain to accept that yes, you will become great with money, you will stick to the path and you won’t let your monkey mind get in the way.

-The end of service gratuity is a relic of the old UAE that, along with the one/two rent cheque, hasn’t quite gone the way of the dinosaurs yet.
-Before we get to the main message, two useful side-notes: The gratuity is based on your basic salary, ignoring any housing/travel/school allowances.
-Negotiate any new contracts accordingly! …
+Who would benefit from this post?
+Share here: Share on facebook Share on linkedin Share on twitter Share on whatsapp Share on email The end of service gratuity is a relic of the old UAE that, along with the one/two rent cheque, hasn’t quite gone the way of the dinosaurs yet.
+Before we get to …

-Click to listen to Steve debate the trustworthiness of financial advisors… with the king of financial advisors.
-Recently the CFA Institute (which oversees the Chartered Financial Analyst qualification) released an interesting survey suggesting that only 32% of investors in the UAE assume their financial advisor is trustworthy.
-That doesn’t really come as a surprise to …
+Who would benefit from this post?
+Share here: Share on facebook Share on linkedin Share on twitter Share on whatsapp Share on email Listen to Steve debating the trustworthiness of financial advisors… with the king of financial advisors.
+Recently the CFA Institute (which oversees the Chartered Financial Analyst qualification) released an interesting survey suggesting …

 Here’s a complete overview of investing by yourself, from mindset to transaction fees.
 If you go it alone, you’re going to have to find some knowledge and discipline.
 It’s worth it though, to avoid the hidden fees and exit penalties in the plans sold by most UAE banks and financial advisors.
 It has never been easier to invest cheaply and effectively by yourself.